 Study sites and data sources

 Study sites included four coastal areas in Florida: the Big Bend region (northeast Gulf coast), Choctawhatchee Bay (panhandle), Tampa Bay (central Gulf coast), and Indian River Lagoon (Atlantic coast; Table 1 and Fig. 2).
-The sites span several major regions in Florida and each have adequate data for our study.
-The method for estimating depth of colonization was evaluated initially using one segment from each area.
+Coastal regions and estuaries in Florida are partitioned into spatial units following a segmentation scheme developed by the US Environmental Protection Agency for developing numeric nutrient criteria.
+Within each area, four segments were chosen for analysis based on data availability and observed gradients in water clarity that contribute to heterogeneity in seagrass growth patterns: Big Bend (BB), Western Choctawhatchee Bay (WCB), Old Tampa Bay (OTB), and Upper Indian River Lagoon (UIRL).
+The method for estimating depth of colonization was evaluated initially using these segments.
 The analysis was then expanded to quantify spatially-resolved seagrass depth limits and associated light requirements for all the segments in three of the estuaries, omitting the Big Bend from further analysis due to insufficient water clarity data.